tayeva/librdkafka-examples-cpp/simple-producer-consumer/README.md

 `docker-compose -f docker-compose-pc.yml up`

-By starting both of these services in two separate terminals in this manner you should see the aggregate logs for both sets of services.
-Once the processes are down you can hit CTRL+C to stop them individually or open a third terminal and run the down commands.
+By starting both of these services in two separate terminals in this manner you should see the aggregated logs for both sets of services.
+Once the producer and consumer processes are done you can hit CTRL+C to stop them individually or open a third terminal and run the down commands.
 If you use CTRL+C to stop the commands you should still clean up the resources with the down commands.

 `docker-compose -f docker-compose-core.yml down`